jorirsan/simulstream/docs/source/usage.rst

 For a demo, you can create an HTTP web server that servers a web interface interacting with the WebSocket server.
 This can be done by::

-    cd webdemo/
-    python -m http.server 8001
+    simulstream_demo_http_server --config config/server.yaml -p 8001

 You can of course replace 8001 with any other port number you prefer.
-The web interface can then be accessed at ``http://localhost:8001/``.
-Be careful not to use the same port specified for the WebSocket server.
+The web interface can then be accessed from the local laptop at ``http://localhost:8001/`` or from any other terminal connected to the same network using the IP address of your workstation instead of ``localhost``.
+Be careful not to use the same port specified for the WebSocket server if they are running on the same machine.
+If running the HTTP server from a machine different from the one where the WebSocket server runs, ensure that the HTTP server can connect to the WebSocket server through the address specified in the ``config/server.yaml`` file.

 Python Client